pschool-in/curriculum/content/grammar/new-topics/article-4.md

  "the" is used before the singular and plural nouns and it is used when people speak of a person, a place or a thing already mentioned, or things or persons in a situation.

- Qunatifiers: The words that are used before nouns to imply the quantity of a noun are called as quantifiers.
+ Quantifiers: The words that are used before nouns to imply the quantity of a noun are called quantifiers.
  Examples are some, any, many, much, plenty of, a lot of and a few.
 These can be used for both countable and uncountable nouns.

- Zero articles: In some situations we do not use any articles at all, such a situation is called a "zero article".
+ Zero articles: In some situations, we do not use any articles at all, such a situation is called a "zero article".
 When we are talking about something in general or when we mention a city or country, we do not use articles.